Ted Kaczynski: High school

 Kaczynski attended Evergreen Park Community High School, where he excelled academically.
 He played the trombone in the marching band and was a member of the mathematics, biology, coin, and German clubs.
 In 1996, a former classmate said: "He was never really seen as a person, as an individual personality ...
 He was always regarded as a walking brain, so to speak."
 During this period, Kaczynski became intensely interested in mathematics, spending hours studying and solving advanced problems.
-He became associated with a group of like-minded boys interested in science and mathematics, known as the "briefcase boys" for their habit of carrying briefcases.
+He became associated with a group of like-minded boys interested in science and mathematics, known as the "briefcase boys" due to their penchant for carrying briefcases.

 Throughout high school, Kaczynski was ahead of his classmates academically.
 Placed in a more advanced mathematics class, he soon mastered the material.
-He skipped the eleventh grade, and by attending summer school, he graduated at age 15.
-Kaczynski was one of his school's five National Merit finalists and was encouraged to apply to Harvard.
+He skipped the eleventh grade, and, by attending summer school, he graduated at age 15.
+Kaczynski was one of his school's five National Merit finalists and was encouraged to apply to Harvard University.
 While still at age 15, he was accepted to Harvard and entered the university on a scholarship in 1958 at age 16.
-A classmate later said Kaczynski was emotionally unprepared: "They packed him up and sent him to Harvard before he was ready ...
+A high school classmate later said Kaczynski was emotionally unprepared: "They packed him up and sent him to Harvard before he was ready ...
 He didn't even have a driver's license."

 Harvard University

-During his first year at Harvard, Kaczynski lived at 8 Prescott Street, which was designed to accommodate the youngest, most precocious incoming students in a small, intimate living space.
+Kaczynski matriculated at Harvard College as a mathematics prodigy.
+During his first year at the university, Kaczynski lived at 8 Prescott Street, which was intended to provide a small, intimate living space for the youngest, most precocious incoming students.
 For the following three years, he lived at Eliot House.
-Housemates and other students at Harvard described Kaczynski as a very intelligent but socially reserved person.
-Kaczynski earned his Bachelor of Arts degree in mathematics from Harvard in 1962, finishing with a GPA of 3.12.
+His housemates and other students at Harvard described Kaczynski as a very intelligent but socially reserved person.
+He earned his Bachelor of Arts degree in mathematics from Harvard in 1962, finishing with a GPA of 3.12.